millionart/MACHIN3tools_zh-Hans/README.md

 # Cleans Up Good
 All at once: removes doubles, deletes loose vertices and edges, dissolves degenerates, recalculates normals, removes 2-edged vertices, selects non-manifold geometry.
 To be used frequently while modeling, to keep everything clean, tidy and working.
+The also exposes the "Remove 2-edged vertices", to be called independently via the spacebar menu, should that be desired.

 Default Key: 3
 Video Demonstration: soon